 Windows Mount Manager Bug

-Microsoft recently patched a vulnerability in Windows Mount Manager, a driver in mountmgr.sys that assigns driver letters for dynamic and basic disk volumes.
+Microsoft recently patched a vulnerability in Windows Mount Manager, a driver in mountmgr.sys that assigns drive letters for dynamic and basic disk volumes.
 The flaw is being exploited in targeted attacks and patching this vulnerability is supposed to be prioritized.
-However it requires local access to a machine to exploit.
+However, it requires local access to a machine to exploit.

-Windows Mount Manager Bug works similar to the notorious Stuxnet,which can be called as world's first digital weapon.
-Stuxnet is a Dreaded malware infected over USB drives,wrecking havoc in industrial PLC & SCADA systems,especially the uranium plants of Iran.
-It too exploited a flaw in the Windows Shell that allowed local users and remote attackers to execute code using a malicious .LNK shortcut file.
-The vulnerability occurs because the .LNK files are not properly handled during icon display in Windows Explorer and in Siemens WinCC SCADA systems.
+Windows Mount Manager Bug works similar to the notorious Stuxnet, which can be called as world's first digital weapon.
+Stuxnet is a Dreaded malware infected over USB drives, malicious .wrecking havoc in industrial PLC & SCADA systems, especially the uranium plants of Iran.
+It too exploited a flaw in the Windows Shell that allowed local users and remote attackers to execute the malicious.LNK shortcut file.
+The vulnerability occurs because of the .LNK files are not properly handled during icon display in Windows Explorer and in Siemens WinCC SCADA systems.
 The malware executes by merely visiting a directory hosting the .LNK file.
 Stuxnet-infected machines spread the malware to USBs and other peripherals connected to the computer in the hopes of spreading the attack to air-gapped machines.

 The .LNK vulnerability was also exploited by the Equation Group, uncovered by researchers at Kaspersky Lab, via the Fanny worm.
 Fanny exploits two zero days also used by Stuxnet and also spread over USB sticks to air-gapped computers.